Cheryl Cox

 Cheryl Cox (born February 23, 1949) is an American politician and former educator, who served as the Republican mayor of Chula Vista, California, from 2006 to 2014.
-A former elementary school teacher, she ran for mayor in November 2006 against the incumbent mayor Steve Padilla and Councilman Steve Castaneda, defeating both, and was re-elected in June 2010 by defeating Castaneda with more than 50% of the vote in the Primary Election.
+A former elementary school teacher, she ran for mayor in November 2006 against the incumbent mayor Steve Padilla and Councilmember Steve Castaneda, defeating both, and was re-elected in June 2010 by defeating Castaneda with more than 50% of the vote in the Primary Election.

 Biography

 Early life and education

 Cox was born Cheryl Willet.
 She was born in Florida.
 She is the daughter of retired United States Navy Officer, John Willett.
 Cox moved to Virginia, before later moving to San Diego County, California.

 Cox, and her husband of 30 years, San Diego County Supervisor and former Chula Vista Mayor Greg Cox, had two daughters, Elizabeth and Emmie.
 Both Cheryl and her two daughters graduated from Chula Vista's Hilltop High School.

 Cox received a bachelor's degree from the University of San Diego, a master's degree in political science from San Diego State University and a doctorate in education from the University of Southern California.